PavankumarHegde/GAN_MIProject/README.md

 7. Finally after executing all the cells, we get, generated images folder in /content/ directory.
 So all the images generated after 50 epochs is stored there.
 	• For ipynb for without preprocessing we get video of generated images in /content/MI directory .
 	• For ipynb for with preprocessing we get video of generated images in /content/MI1 directory .

 	![image](https://user-images.githubusercontent.com/51742316/205227416-6efe9594-af6e-4ff5-b12e-92b5b541efb5.png)

 ![image](https://user-images.githubusercontent.com/51742316/205227668-ff55f953-bd9b-4bed-8b70-30265f22c8c7.png)

-8. To Run All You are supposed to delete gans_training.avi file that is generated
+8. To Run All once again, you are supposed to delete gans_training.avi file that is generated if present.